 The clinical structure supports the program’s philosophy of creating opportunities for students to learn, understand, and then apply the outcomes in real world situations with mentoring and feedback.
 The clinical levels interleaved with academic reinforcement have been designed to promote confidence, competence and professional practice through repetition of the “learn, understand and apply” cycle.

-The College of New Caledonia (CNC) in partnership with Northern Health, the Northern Medical Society, the Northern Medical Program and BCIT is offering a northern Medical Radiography program.
-The program is currently registered with the Canadian Medical Association (CMA) and will undergo accreditation in 2012/2013.
-The program will prepare graduates to write the Canadian Association of Medical Radiation Technologists (CAMRT) national certification exam.
+The College of New Caledonia (CNC) in partnership with Northern Health offers a Medical Radiography Technology program.
+This nationally accredited program prepares graduates to write the Canadian Association of Medical Radiation Technologists (CAMRT) national certification exam.

-The program will share curriculum and curriculum alignment processes with BCIT under the new provincially shared curriculum.
-The CNC Medical Radiography program will employ a 24 continuous month design.
-Students will alternate through didactic training at CNC and clinical practicum training at health care facilities in northern BC.
-The opportunity for simulated and virtual learning environments will be provided to complement the didactic and clinical learning atmosphere.
+The CNC Medical Radiography Technology program is structured as a continuous 24 month format and utilizes a provincial curriculum.
+Students alternate through didactic training at CNC and clinical practicum training at health care facilities in northern BC.
+The opportunity for simulated and virtual learning environments is provided to complement the didactic and clinical learning atmosphere.

-The CNC Medical Radiography program will provide Medical Radiography Technologists with the skill, knowledge, and professional attitudes needed to function as members of the health care team, and as valuable members of the Radiography community.
+The CNC Medical Radiography program provides Medical Radiography Technologists with the skill, knowledge, and professional attitudes needed to function as valuable members of the health care team and Radiography community